 Between May and October of 2020, using the AMA Coping with COVID-19 for Caregivers Survey, 20,947 health professionals from 42 health care organizations across the U.S. assessed their workers’ stress during the pandemic.
 The survey found that 61% of those surveyed felt high fear of exposing themselves or their families to COVID-19 while 38% self-reported experiencing anxiety or depression.
 Another 43% suffered from work overload and 49% had burnout.

 To help combat employee burnout in healthcare during these testing times, it's important to pay attention to the basic needs of the healthcare workers in your clinics.
-This can be as simple as providing healthy food that is easily available, creating a clear streamline of communication between healthcare employees and departments, providing peer support programs, and normalizing seeking professional help if needed.
+This can be as simple as providing healthy food that is easily available, promote health and wellness with IV therapies, creating a clear streamline of communication between healthcare employees and departments, providing peer support programs, and normalizing seeking professional help if needed.
 Ensuring the mental and physical wellness of your medical staff is a crucial part in making sure they are well equipped to take on the demanding pressures of the work they do every day.

 In addition to these things, making sure your hospitals and clinics are fully staffed to be able to provide the best clinical care can greatly reduce the feeling of burnout in the medical work place.
 Solvet has experience credentialing staff with established procedures to help fulfill our client's needs.
 With medical oversight and a 94.6% employee retention rate, we ensure that all parties involved are satisfied.